-When you apply for PM&C's Graduate Programme, you're not just applying for a job, you're opening the door to your career…
+When you apply for PM&C's Graduate Programme, you're not just applying for a job, you're opening the door to an exciting career…

-Do you want to make a real contribution to the success of our country?
-We offer exciting and fulfilling work at the heart of government with career development opportunities difficult to find elsewhere.
+Do you want to make a real contribution to the success of Australia?
+PM&C offers exciting and fulfilling work at the heart of government with career development opportunities difficult to find elsewhere.

-Our Graduate Programme is a two-year, structured, on-the-job development programme that provides you with the support, opportunities and challenges you need to kick start your career in the Australian Public Service (APS).
+Our Graduate Programme is a structured, on-the-job development programme that provides you with the support, opportunities and challenges you need to springboard your career in the Australian Public Service (APS).

 Roles are primarily located in Canberra however opportunities may also be available in our Regional Network.
-Graduate cohorts commence with the Department each February.
+The 2018 graduate cohort will commence with the Department on 5 February 2018.